-Gun laws in the United States are complex and upon first review are contradictory.
+Gun laws in Florida are complex and upon first review are contradictory.
 While the Constitution of the United States provides the right of individuals to possess arms, each state in the Union has its own laws that expand or contract from the Amendment.
-Thus, there is a lot of information, misinformation and some confusion regarding gun ownership.
+Thus, there is a lot of misinformation and confusion regarding gun ownership.

-A West Palm Beach Gun Lawyer will help you navigate both gun purchase and possession laws in Florida to protect your rights in the State and outside of the State of Florida.
+A West Palm Beach gun lawyer could help you navigate both firearm purchase and possession laws to protect your rights both inside and outside of the state.
 Keep in mind, however, that it is your responsibility to know the rules and regulations regarding gun sales and possessions in your state and any state you visit.
 Contact an experienced defense attorney today.

-- Carrying an open firearm, or on display, is not lawful in Florida.
+- Carrying an open firearm, or on display, is not lawful.

-- It is both unlawful to purchase and possess a machine gun in Florida.
+- It is both unlawful to purchase and possess a machine gun.

-The Bureau of Alcohol, Tobacco, Firearms, and Explosives, ATF for short, is a law enforcement government agency that ranks Florida third in the nation in stolen guns recovered in crimes after Texas and California.
+The Bureau of Alcohol, Tobacco, Firearms, and Explosives (AFT) is a law enforcement government agency that ranks Florida third in the nation in stolen guns recovered in crimes after Texas and California.

-Thus, any possession or sale of firearms without the requisite permit is a violation of Florida’s criminal laws.
-People seek legal representation for the following types of gun proceedings in Florida:
+Any possession or sale of firearms without the requisite permit is a violation of state criminal law.
+People should seek a West Palm Beach attorney for the following types of gun proceedings: